Mark McDowell: Education

-Attracted by its "counterculture atmosphere", McDowell attended Innis College at the University of Toronto.
-He received a MA from University of Toronto in East Asian Studies in 1988.
+While pursuing PhD studies in the early 1990s, McDowell's focus was on environmental policymaking and the interaction between environment, energy, and development.
+He published a number of articles on these issues relating to Southeast Asia Development and the Environment in ASEAN on JSTOR and China Energy Strategies and Environmental Constraints in China's Modernization.

 In 2018 he attended the Kennedy School of Government as a Fulbright Scholar, earning a Master of Public Administration, and stayed on as a visiting Research Scholar at the Ash Institute for Democratic Governance and Innovation.

+In 2021 he received a University of Toronto Arbor Award, given to outstanding alumnae.
+2021 Arbor Award Recipients | University of Toronto Alumni.

 Public Diplomacy and E-diplomacy

 McDowell is known as an innovator in public diplomacy and e-diplomacy.
 Canada's Globe and Mail credits him with "helping drag the Department of Foreign Affairs into the Internet age", and Canada's former Ambassador to China called him "among the most original of thinkers when it comes to using social media".

 E-diplomacy

 Ambassador McDowell is a frequent speaker and participant in e-diplomacy conferences, offering a practitioners perspective.
 In 2015 he spoke at events organized by the foreign ministries of Armenia and the Netherlands.

 He is known for starting Canada's social media presence in China with "canadaweibo" on the Chinese Sina Weibo platform.
 Canadaweibo grew from zero to 400,000 followers within two years, becoming the second largest and most influential embassy site in China after the USA's.
 Similarly, he made social media a priority during his posting in Myanmar.
 In an interview with Mizzima News, he explains that social media was prioritized because the embassy was "starting late, and from scratch, with small budgets.
 The only way we could compete with other embassies for the attention of the Myanmar people was through cyberspace."
 By the time McDowell finished his term, the embassy's Facebook page had over 300,000 followers, making it by far the largest Canadian Embassy page in the world.

 Since his term ended in September 2016, he started a new page to detail his post-diplomatic life `X-Ambassador to Myanmar, Mark McDowell'.

 McDowell's work in e-government is longstanding.
 He gave the government of Canada's address to the United Nations World Summit on the Information Society in 2002.
 At that time he also took a leading role in initiatives in Canada related to getting Aboriginal communities online, and disseminating news about the international activities of Canadian Aboriginal peoples.